semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 1. Create or edit a `config.yml` configuration file to add a Semgrep command as part of your CircleCI workflow.
 Refer to the [CircleCI code snippet](#circleci-code-snippet).
-2. Optional: You can also review the [CirclCI YAML introduction](https://circleci.com/docs/introduction-to-yaml-configurations) to help with editing the configuration file.
+2. Optional: Review the [CirclCI YAML introduction](https://circleci.com/docs/introduction-to-yaml-configurations) to help with editing the configuration file.
 3. Commit the configuration file into the `/.circleci` folder within the target repository.
 4. The Semgrep job starts automatically upon detecting the `config.yml` commit in the previous step.